Calculation of power grid modes

 -

-Set visible columns - shows/hides columns of the selected table.
-The displayed columns are in bold, the hidden ones - in plain text:
+Setting visible columns — shows/hides columns of the selected table.
+The displayed columns are highlighted in bold, while the hidden ones are in plain text.:

 -

-- performs verification and validation of the entered data.
-After it performs the mode calculation and fills in the columns with the calculation results.
+— performs verification and verification of the entered data.
+Then performs the calculation of the mode and fills in the columns with the calculation results.

 -